|

 next one will be.
 Where in your own neighborhood

 do they live?
-Is there an overall
+Is there an overall demographic similarity between most of them

 and can you reach more of the same kind